rakshhh/Virtual-Learn-Api-Documentation/README.md

         ]
     }

 #### Get course progress(For use in any place where much detail of course progress is not required.
-E.g. to check if user has enrolled in the course, details for certificate in case course completion rate is 100% etc)
+E.g. to check if user has enrolled in the course etc)

 ```http
   POST https://virtual-learn-api.herokuapp.com/api/v1/users/getcourseprogress